 Why XML Sitemap is important?

 The search engine will use data from the site map located in a specific place.
-This is important because if you have a million URL in your website, you want to make sure that search engines can found you easier to crawl and find your webpages.
+This is important because if you have a million URLs on your website, you want to make sure that search engines can find you easier to crawl and find your webpages.

 XML sitemaps are recognized by all of the most popular search engines, enabling one single file to be submitted; and when there are changes made to the website, the file can simply be updated as needed.
 This makes it so that you can improve the content on your website with less effort.
 And when you employ a sitemap generator, it gets even easier.

-Having XML sitemaps allows search engines to crawl and index a website sufficiently, and allowing all search engines to be notified of the site map by inserting it into the robots.txt file.
+Having XML sitemaps allows search engines to crawl and index a website sufficiently, and allows all search engines to be notified of the site map by inserting it into the robots.txt file.

 It is best practice when using a single XML sitemap that it be updated at least one time per day if the website changes that often.
-What are the best practice of using XML?
+What is the best practice for using XML?